knative/serving/docs/contracts/developer-monitoring-contract.md

   or functions.
 * **stdout/stderr**: Logs emitted by the applications, containers or functions to the stdout/stderr channels.
-* **/var/log**: All files under `/var/log` will be collected and parsed as single line.
+* **/var/log**: All files under `/var/log` will be collected and parsed line by line.
-  If the single line message is a JSON payload, it will be treated as structured logs and parsed accordingly.
+  If a single line message is a JSON payload, it will be treated as structured logs and parsed accordingly.
-  See the [Logs Formats](#log-formats) section for more information. **NOTE**: `/var/log` requires a sidecar container.
+  See the [Logs Formats](#log-formats) section for more information.
+  **NOTE**: Collecting `/var/log` requires a sidecar container.
   [Operators](../product/personas.md#operator-personas) can enable/disable this feature.
 * **/dev/log**: TBD.

-Elafros recommends to send logs to stdout/stderr.
+Elafros recommends sending logs to stdout/stderr.

 ### Log Destinations